 - 8. Press and to select the type of security, and then press and to set up the security. - 9.
-Press and to select the Password box, and then press to display the Softkey Board screen.
+Press A and I to select the Password box, and then press to display the Softkey Board screen.
 Leave blank if a password is not used.
 Refer to section 3.6 "Using Softkey Board" for details on entering characters. - 10.
-When using DHCP, press and to select DHCP, and then press to select the check box.

-If you prefer not to use DHCP, press and to select DHCP, and then press to clear the check box.
+When using DHCP, press A and to select DHCP, and then press for to select the check box.
+If you prefer not to use DHCP, press A and to select DHCP, and then press for to clear the check box.
 The IP address, subnet mask, and default gateway can now be entered.
-Select the items using and and, and press to display the address input window. - 11.
-Once all of the settings are complete, press (Set).
+Select the items using A and , and press for to display the address input window. - Once all of the settings are complete, press (Set).
 To cancel the settings, press (Cancel).